microsoft/golazo/docs/principles.md

 ### Respect People

 Protect focused time, limit multitasking, and assume good intent.
-A predictable, humane system outperforms a heroic one—and sustains long‑term velocity.
+A predictable, humane system outperforms a heroic one and sustains long‑term velocity.

+### Succeed & Fail Together

+Wins belong to the team; setbacks trigger shared learning, not blame.
+We swarm problems, rotate work, and make decisions in the open so no single person absorbs disproportionate risk or credit.
+Collective ownership builds psychological safety and sustained improvement.

 ### Optimize the Whole

-Favor overall throughput of valuable work over local busy‑ness.
-Sometimes the highest leverage action is helping someone else finish rather than starting something new.
+Prioritize total team throughput of valuable work over individual activity.
+The highest leverage move is often helping someone finish, not starting something new.

-## Influences

-Golazo synthesizes ideas from Lean (flow efficiency, waste reduction), Kanban (visualization, WIP limits), and Agile (iterative delivery, feedback loops) while emphasizing lightweight documentation as a knowledge engine.
-It is intentionally minimal—each practice survives only if it demonstrably improves flow and learning.

 ## Applying the Principles